-- Submitting a reserve list for an upcoming semester before the end of the current semester is recommended.
+- Submitting a reserves list for an upcoming semester before the end of the current semester is recommended.

 - By email at email@example.com.

-How to check the status of a reserve list
+Checking on the status of a reserves list

-- Reserve lists can be tracked in CLIO using the Course Reserves Search.
+- The status of a reserves list can be tracked in CLIO using the Course Reserves Search.

 - If Barnard owns a book that is requested, the library's copy will be placed on reserve.